WebAssembly/design/AstSemantics.md

 ## Accessing the heap

-Each heap access is annotated with the type of the location being accessed and the presumed alignment of the incoming pointer.
-The legal set of types for heap accesses is larger than that for local variables and AST nodes.
-In particular accesses to the heap may specify integer types smaller than 32 bits.
-Loads are either sign extended or zero extended to 32-bit integers, and stores of integers smaller than 32-bit include implicit truncations.
+Each heap access is annotated with the *Memory type* of the location being accessed and the presumed alignment of the incoming pointer.
+As discussed previously, loads may include implicit zero- or sign-extension and stores may include implicit truncation.

 Indexes into the heap are always byte indexes.